 Let Your Heart be an Altar

-This post focuses on the Christian priesthood conferred upon all believers through baptism and confirmation through which all are given a share in the Lord’s anointing as priest, prophet, and king.
+This post focuses on the Christian priesthood conferred upon all believers through baptism and confirmation.
+Through these sacraments, all are given a share in the Lord’s anointing as priest, prophet, and king.
 This reading appears in the Roman office of Readings for Tuesday of the 4th week of Easter.
-It is an excerpt from a sermon of St. Peter Chrysologus (Sermo 108, PL 52, 499-500).
+It is an excerpt from a sermon of St. Peter Chrysologus (Sermon 108, PL 52, 499-500).
+In it, St. Peter Chysologus comments on Romans 12:1.

 For teaching by Peter Chrysologus’ contemporary, Pope St. Leo the Great, on the priesthood of baptized, click here.